ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 We are all too happy to ignore it, but at the beginning of every year it catches up with us mercilessly: the Swiss tax return.
 In this detailed ETF tax Switzerland report, we want to shed light on all relevant tax aspects in connection with ETFs.
-We will also give you five useful tax-saving tips to help you optimize the taxation of your ETF portfolio – legally, of course.
+We also present five useful tax-saving tips that you can use to optimize the taxation of your ETF portfolio – legally, of course.

 Short & sweet

-- ETF investors should pay particular attention to the following five tax-saving tips:
+• ETF investors should consider the following five tax-saving tips in particular:

-- ETF Taxes Switzerland Savings tip #3: Withholding tax refund for Swiss shares by choosing an ETF domiciled in Switzerland and making the correct declaration in your tax return
+• ETF Taxes Switzerland Savings tip #3: Withholding tax refund for Swiss shares by choosing an ETF domiciled in Switzerland

-- ETF taxes Switzerland savings tip #5: Deduct the (higher) lump sum instead of the actual securities costs
+• ETF taxes Switzerland savings tip #5: Deduct the (higher) lump sum instead of the (lower) effective securities costs

 ETF taxes Switzerland: Overview

-As a private investor subject to tax in Switzerland, the following types of tax are applicable to your ETF portfolio:
+As a person subject to tax in Switzerland, the following types of tax are applicable to your ETF portfolio:

 Waiver of capital gains tax